harp-tech/harp-tech.github.io/tutorials/hobgoblin-acquisition.md

 ![Hobgoblin Device Operator](../workflows/hobgoblin-device-operator.bonsai)
 :::

-- Insert a [`Device`] operator from the `Harp.Hobgoblin` package.
+- Insert a [`Device`] operator.
 This type of operator is used to receive data from a Harp devices and send commands to it.
 - Set the `PortName` property of the [`Device`] operator to the serial port `Hobgoblin` is connected to (e.g. `COM7`).
 - Start the workflow.
 If you see the output of the [`Device`] operator you should observe a continuous stream of `HarpMessages`.

 > [!NOTE]
 > Notice how the [`Device`] operator automatically changes its name to `Hobgoblin` when added to the workflow.
 In this tutorial, we will be referring to the original name of the operator in the Bonsai `Toolbox`, which will be different from how it appears in your workflow or in the workflow images shown.

-> [!WARNING]
-> When adding the operators in this tutorials, make sure to use the high-level operators for your device (such as `Device (Harp.Hobgoblin)`) rather than the generic operators from the `Harp` package (such as `Device (Harp)`).
-This unlocks device-specific functionality.

 :::workflow
 ![Analog Input](../workflows/hobgoblin-helloworld.bonsai)
 :::

-- Insert a [`Parse`] operator to filter and parse `HarpMessages` from a specific register from the Device.
+- Insert a [`Parse`] operator.
 - Within the [`Parse`] operator, select [`AnalogData`] from the `Register` property dropdown menu.
 - Right-click on the [`Parse`] operator, select `Harp.Hobgoblin.AnalogDataPayload` > `AnalogInput0` from the context menu.
 This will select data from the first analog input channel.

 > [!NOTE]
 > The `Harp` protocol is designed to be symmetrical.
 In other words, `Harp` devices send data, and receive commands, as `HarpMessages`.
-When using operators from a device-specific Bonsai package:
+>
 > - `Register`: Specifies which functionality we are manipulating.
-In the case of `Parse` it allows us to only filter the `HarpMessages` related to ADC reads, as well as parsing the data into a more usable format.
 > - `Payload`: It is usually a way to refer to the data that is packed inside a given `HarpMessage`.
 Different `Registers` will have different `Payload` formats.
 Additionally, all `Payloads` contain a `Timestamp` that indicates when the data was acquired.
+>
-> In this context, the `Register` [`AnalogData`] represents a collection of data from the device’s analog inputs.
-Each [`AnalogDataPayload`] contains the measurement from a single analog input channel.
+> In this context, the `Harp.Hobgoblin` [`Parse`] operator "recognizes" that the `Register` [`AnalogData`] corresponds to data readouts from the `Hobgoblin` analog inputs and "understands" how to parse each [`AnalogDataPayload`] as the measurement from a single analog input channel.

 - Run the workflow, open the visualizer for `AnalogInput0`, and shine the flashlight from your phone on the photodiode. **What do you see?**

 ### Exercise 2: Acquiring Timestamped Data

-One of the main advantages of devices in the Harp ecosystem is that all messages and events are hardware-timestamped, rather than relying on software timestamping by the operating system, which is susceptible to jitter.
+One of the main advantages of devices in the Harp ecosystem is that all `HarpMessages` are hardware-timestamped, rather than relying on software timestamping by the operating system, which is susceptible to jitter.
 To access hardware timestamped data, make the follow modications to the previous workflow.

 :::workflow
 ![Acquiring Timestamped Data](../workflows/hobgoblin-timestamp-data.bonsai)